texjporg/cjk-gs-support/README.md

                         is searched and used.
   -f, --fontdef FILE    specify alternate set of font definitions, if not
-                        given, the built-in set is used -a, --alias LL=RR     defines an alias, or overrides a given alias;
+                        given, the built-in set is used --fontdef-add FILE    specify additional set of font definitions, to overwrite subset of built-in definitions -a, --alias LL=RR     defines an alias, or overrides a given alias;
                         illegal if LL is provided by a real font, or RR is neither available as real font or alias;